-On 31 January, the German Bundestag extended the mandate for the German armed forces mission in Afghanistan.
-A total of 435 members of the Bundestag voted in favour of the Government’s motion, with 111 negative votes and 39 abstentions.
+On 20 February the German Bundestag extended for the last time the mandate of the Bundeswehr contingent serving with the ISAF mission in Afghanistan.
+After twelve years the ISAF mission there will terminate at the end of 2014.
+A total of 498 members of the Bundestag voted in favour of the Government’s motion and 84 against; there were 17 abstentions.

 Afghanistan taking over responsibility

-In this process, German engagement will have an increasingly civilian face.
-Germany will continue to provide up to 430 million euros per year to assist with civilian reconstruction.
+Our engagement in the country is increasingly of a non-military nature.
+Germany will continue to provide up to 430 million euros a year in civilian reconstruction assistance.